SW USA – The Best Road Trip Destinations

 We loved Arches National Park and visited three times on our recent road trips.
 It’s simple to navigate and the hikes are great for short legs, and we found it easy to escape the crowds even on peak summer days simply by visiting early in the morning and late in the afternoon.

-I’ll do a separate blog post about Arches National Park, but our favorite arches were Eye of the Whale Arch (only accessible if you have a good off-road car), Delicate Arch (sunrise is better than sunset) and Sand Dune Arch (an uncrowded playground for kids).
+I have a separate blog post dedicated to Arches National Park, but our favorite arches were Eye of the Whale Arch (only accessible if you have a good off-road car), Delicate Arch (sunrise is better than sunset) and Sand Dune Arch (an uncrowded playground for kids).
 And definitely go rafting on the Colorado River while you’re there.

 Where to Stay at Arches National Park